 The next step is to gather all the information that is necessary in order to make an informed decision.
 Documents and files such as drawings, sketches, 3D models, specifications, cut-sheets, photos, etc. can be directly attached to an Item.
 An item estimate can be added to the Item if it is anticipated to have a cost impact to the project.

 Now that all the relevant information has been compiled into a single location, it’s time to decide whether an Item will be accepted or rejected.
 If no further discussion is required, a decision can be made and the status can be updated at any time in Join.
-If further discussions are required, collaborators can use the Item Change History section on the Item’s detail page to discuss the Item.
+If further discussions are required, teammates can use the Item Change History section on the Item’s detail page to discuss the Item.
 This will significantly decrease the amount of time it takes to make decisions without the need to wait for the next meeting.

-Tip: Leave comments in the Item Change History section on the Item’s detail page and @mention other collaborators so they will automatically receive an email notification informing them that a response or action is required by them.
+Tip: Leave comments in the Item Change History section on the Item’s detail page and @mention other teammates so they will automatically receive an email notification informing them that a response or action is required by them.